"Safety Country"? "Hand Phone"? "Fighting"? — Unusual Phrases Our Students Use and Why

 Here are some other loanwords your Japanese students might say:

-Loanwords that Were Shortened
+Loanwords That Were Shortened

 Just as English speakers shorten long words like “refrigerator” to “fridge,” speakers of other languages also shorten English loanwords.
 A famous example is the Japanese word kosupure (“cosplay”), which is a shortened form of “costume play.”